-- During transit, your ASSET must be securely packaged to reasonably avoid damage or loss.
+- During transit, your ASSET must be securely packaged to reasonably avoid damage, LOSS or THEFT.

-- If your ASSET is a bicycle and the bicycle is not inside a vehicle, trailer or building (see these respective conditions above):
+- If your ASSET is a bicycle and the bicycle is not inside a vehicle, trailer or building (see above for these respective conditions), while unattended:

-6.2 during transit – the bicycle must be securely locked to a vehicle or trailer with an APPROVED lock and cable or chain and there must be clear signs of forcible entry.
+6.1 the bicycle must be securely locked to an immovable object, vehicle or trailer with an APPROVED lock and cable or chain; or

 - You are not covered when cover is switched off for your ASSET.

-- You are not covered for use of your ASSET in a PROFESSIONAL or commercial capacity.
+- You are not covered for use of your ASSET in a PROFESSIONAL capacity.

 - You are not covered for ACCIDENTAL DAMAGE, LOSS or THEFT of your ASSET caused by, arising from or connected with:

-3.1 your failure to take reasonable care of or to prevent damage or loss of your ASSET;
+3.1 your failure to take reasonable care of or to prevent damage, LOSS or THEFT of your ASSET;

 3.2 your own deliberate or malicious act, or those of someone acting on your behalf;